-John Couch Adams F.R.S. mathematician and astronomer has a memorial in the north choir aisle of Westminster Abbey, near to memorials to Darwin and G.G.
+John Couch Adams F.R.S., mathematician and astronomer, has a memorial in the north choir aisle of Westminster Abbey, near to memorials to Darwin and G.G.
 Stokes and not far from Newton's grave.
 It consists of a white marble roundel by Albert Bruce-Joy with a profile bust in relief, facing left.
 It was unveiled in May 1895.
 The Latin inscription can be translated:

-John Couch Adams.
-He demonstrated the planet Neptune by calculation in the year of Grace 1845.
+"John Couch Adams.
+He demonstrated the planet Neptune by calculation in the year of Grace 1845".

 Brought up in a Wesleyan family he was educated at his cousin's school and won a scholarship to St John's College, Cambridge.
 His passion was astronomy and he is best remembered for predicting the existence of a major planet in the solar system, Neptune, before it could be observed by any telescope.
-He also worked on terrestrial magnetism and the theory of the moon's motions, as well as on the asteroids seen as meteor showers in November in England.
-On 2nd May 1863 he married Elizabeth Bruce but they had no children.
-He became Director of Cambridge Observatory and died on 21st January 1892 and was buried at St Giles cemetery near the observatory.
+He also worked on terrestrial magnetism and the theory of the moon's motions, as well as on the asteroids seen as meteor showers (the Leonids) in November in England.
+He declined a knighthood, as well as the post of astronomer royal.

 Oxford Dictionary of National Biography 2004 (also an entry for his brother William)